raptisj/johnraptis.dev/content/blog/darkmode-with-react-context/index.md

 export default ToggleTheme;
 ```
-Our Consumer expects a function.
+Our  <span class="highlight-in-text">Consumer</span> expects a function.
 We pass our context and return our JSX
 Note that with onClick we fire the toggleTheme function.

 We also have some local state to show the proper icon based on the state of our theme.
 With onChange we call the <span class="highlight-in-text">iconChange</span> function that controls which icon should be shown.

-In Navbar.js we will change the background color on darktheme.
+In  <span class="highlight-in-text">Navbar.js</span> we will change the background color on darktheme.
 We are going to apply a className based on our <span class="highlight-in-text">lightTheme</span>'s state.

-Again we import ThemeContext and apply it with the Consumer.
+Again we import ThemeContext and apply it with the  <span class="highlight-in-text">Consumer</span>.

 ```javascript
 import React, { Component } from 'react';